Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 # 1. Introduction

 This project explore the realtionship between digital storytelling and user experience in the concept of e-commerce.
 Storytelling had always been a userful tool to express feeling.
-However, in the internet era, especially in the web2.0 environment, storytelling had exceeded the form of pure oral speaking and printed material and evolved to a more interactive form embedded with multi-media, interaction, micro-content and social media.
+However, in the internet era, storytelling had exceeded the form of pure oral speaking and printed material and evolved to a more interactive form embedded with multi-media and interaction

 【简介】